Hidden Valley Middle School

 - Chromebooks need to be fully charged by the student so they can be used daily.

 - Students will immediately report any malfunctions or damage of the Chromebook to a classroom teacher or administrative staff member at school.

 - The parent/student will be responsible for the repair/replacement cost of any damage to the Chromebook.
-The parent/student will be responsible for the replacement of any lost or damaged Chromebook
+Prices are approximate and may change based on current pricing.

 - Refusal of Chromebook Checkout

-- Should a parent/guardian refuse the option of having their student check out a Chromebook; the student will use the Chromebook that is available in each classroom, but not allowed to take a device home.
+- Should a parent/guardian refuse the option of having their student check out a Chromebook; the student will check out a Chromebook each morning from the library, but will not be allowed to take a device home.

 - Chromebook User Agreement

 Citizenship grades reflect who you are as a member of the Hawk Nation.
 Good citizenship is acting with respectful, responsible behavior toward others.
 Getting a good citizenship grade is just as important as getting good grades.
 Your citizenship grade will be determined by a rubric.

 |Participation||I participate in classroom activities without being asked, listen respectfully and encourage participation from others.||I participate in classroom activities when asked and listen respectfully to others.||I rarely participate in classroom activities even when asked to do so or am a distraction to others.||I do not participate in classroom activities and prevent others from participating.|